Buizels/Canvas-Bot/README.md

 on discord about their upcoming assignments and reminds them to check their Canvas about more details about the assigments' due date.
-Using a mixture of Python to create functions used in commands and for the bot and will be running on GCS (Google Cloud Services) for hosting.
+Using a mixture of Python to create functions used in commands and for the bot and will be running on AWS (Amazon Web Services) for hosting.

 ---
 ## Problem